Efficient Reasoning for Large Reasoning Language Models via Certainty-Guided Reflection Suppression: Introduction

 Large Reasoning Language Models (LRLMs), including OpenAI’s o1/o3~\citep{o1,o3} and DeepSeek-R1~\citep{guo2025deepseekr1}, have demonstrated remarkable performance on demanding benchmarks, especially in advanced mathematics and program synthesis.
 A key factor behind their success is their slow-thinking capability, which combines step-by-step deduction with complex reflection behaviors, including backtracking, exploring alternative strategies, and self-verification of results ~\citep{zhu2025conciseadaptivethinkinglarge}.

-Although these reflection behaviors enable models to self-correct and obtain accurate answers, they often suffer from a significant \textbf{overthinking} problem~\citep{cuadron2025dangeroverthinkingexaminingreasoningaction, sui2025stopoverthinkingsurveyefficient, fan2025missingpremiseexacerbatesoverthinking}, where LRLMs persist in reasoning even after arriving at correct solutions.
-This phenomenon leads to substantial increases in token consumption, higher inference costs, and a degraded user experience due to unnecessary delays~\citep{sun2025invisibletokensvisiblebills, wang2025harnessingreasoningeconomysurvey}.
-In extreme cases, excessively long responses may exceed context window limits, truncating critical information and compromising accuracy~\citep{li2025thinklesstrainingfreeinferenceefficientmethod}.
+Although these reflection behaviors enable models to self-correct and obtain accurate answers, they often suffer from a significant \textbf{overthinking} problem~\citep{cuadron2025dangeroverthinkingexaminingreasoningaction, sui2025stopoverthinkingsurveyefficient, fan2025missingpremiseexacerbatesoverthinking}, where LRLMs persistently continue reasoning even after arriving at correct solutions.
+This phenomenon leads to substantial increases in token consumption, higher inference costs, and degraded user experience due to unnecessary delays~\citep{sun2025invisibletokensvisiblebills, wang2025harnessingreasoningeconomysurvey}.
+In extreme cases, excessively prolonged responses may exceed context window limits, resulting in truncated critical information and compromised accuracy~\citep{li2025thinklesstrainingfreeinferenceefficientmethod}.
 Addressing this overthinking problem and developing efficient reasoning mechanisms, therefore represents a crucial challenge for improving LRLM performance and practicality.

 To address this challenge, training-free methods have recently emerged as lightweight solutions that mitigate overthinking without requiring additional training \cite{zhu2025conciseadaptivethinkinglarge}.
-For instance, prompt-guided approaches like TALE \cite{han-etal-2025-token} prompts model to respond within predefined token budgets through carefully designed instructions.
+For instance, prompt-guided approaches like TALE \cite{han-etal-2025-token} prompts model responses within predefined token budgets through carefully designed instructions.
 While straightforward, these methods rely heavily on the model's innate instruction-following capabilities.
-Decoding-manipulation techniques, such as Dynasor \cite{fu2025efficientlyscalingllmreasoning} and DEER \cite{yang2025dynamicearlyexitreasoning} dynamically adjust the decoding process to eliminate redundancy by terminating generation when the model reaches sufficient confidence.
+Decoding-manipulation techniques, such as Dynasor \cite{fu2025efficientlyscalingllmreasoning} and DEER \cite{yang2025dynamicearlyexitreasoning}, dynamically adjust the decoding process to eliminate redundancy by terminating generation when the model reaches sufficient confidence.
 However, their effectiveness remains highly sensitive to the design of early-exit conditions.
 Consequently, current methods lack adaptive mechanisms to properly balance reflection suppression with reasoning quality, often either excessively suppressing valid corrections or inadequately curbing redundant reflections.